• esports

 • When do you compete?

 Each game competes once a week on their assigned competition day.
-Currently Smash Bros and Overwatch compete on Wednesdays while Mario Kart and Rocket League compete on Thursdays.
+Currently Overwatch competes on Mondays, Fortnite competes on Tuesdays, Smash Bros and Valorant compete on Wednesdays while Mario Kart, Rocket League, and Madden compete on Thursdays.
 Matches usually begin around 4:00 p.m. and finish between 5:00 & 5:30.
 All matches take place at CHC in the ESports lab & team room.

 • How long is the season?